Hamlet, Simmons rally UNT to win over Old Dominion in C-USA tournament

 The biggest of those moments came in the closing minutes of the second half.
 UNT was clinging to a 50-49 lead with 3:52 left when Hamlet worked his way into the paint and hit a jumper.

-ODU (15-8) pulled back within a point a 52-51 on a Kalu Ezikpe put-back before Simmons came through with a hook shot.
+ODU (15-8) pulled back within a point at 52-51 on a Kalu Ezikpe put-back before Simmons came through with a hook shot.

 Hamlet took over from there, scoring UNT’s last six points.